mestia/cellxgene-gateway-proxy-example/README.md

 # cellxgene proxy setup

-This setup provides example files and short description for setting up apache2 reverse proxy with authentication based on mod_auth_form (well, basic auth) for cellxgene_gateway processes listening on the current or remote hosts.
+This setup provides example files and short description for setting up apache2 reverse proxy with authentication based on mod_auth_form for cellxgene_gateway processes listening on the current or remote hosts.

 <a id="org70b949b"></a>